 Activation of the Universal Prompt is a per-application change.
 Activating it for one application does not change the login experience for your other Duo applications.

-The "Universal Prompt" area of the application details page shows that this application is "New Prompt Ready", with these activation control options:
+The "Universal Prompt" area of the application details page shows that this application is "Ready to activate", with these activation control options:

 You can log into most applications using SSO by visiting their website directly.